Erdoğan orders out US and EU ambassadors

 The 10 ambassadors - from Canada, France, Finland, Denmark, Germany, the Netherlands, New Zealand, Norway, Sweden, and the US - had earlier angered Erdoğan by calling for a "just and speedy" trial for Turkish philanthropist Osman Kavala.

-France, Finland, Denmark, Germany, the Netherlands, Norway, Sweden, and the US are Turkey's Nato allies.
+Canada, Denmark, France, Germany, the Netherlands, Norway, and the US are Turkey's Nato allies.

 The US is its top arms supplier.
 Germany is also its main trading partner and the Netherlands is its biggest foreign investor.

-Kavala has been held for more than four years on charges including involvement in a failed anti-Erdoğan coup in 2016.
+Kavala has been held for more than four years on charges including involvement in an anti-Erdoğan coup in 2016.

 Most of the targeted countries and the EU had not responded by Monday.